 Emergency Management Planning Toolkit for Local Authorities and First Nations

-Emergency Management BC has published an Emergency Management Planning Toolkit for Local Authorities and First Nations, a self-guided emergency planning toolkit to support communities who are creating or updating their all-hazard emergency management plan.
+The Emergency Management Planning Toolkit for Local Authorities and First Nations is a self-guided emergency planning toolkit to support communities who are creating or updating their all-hazard emergency management plan.
 An all-hazard emergency management plan describes clearly how people, property, and the environment will be protected in an emergency and provides a road map of actions that will be taken when an emergency occurs.

-Planning Toolkit for Local Authorities and First Nations
+Planning Toolkit for Local Authorities & First Nations

 - The step-by-step Planning Guide provides a flexible, adaptable resource for developing an all-hazard emergency management plan.